 The Churchill polar bears were plentiful.
 They paced the piles of blood-red kelp, picking and choosing their morsels.
-Polar bears’ main source of food are seals; kelp becomes an alternative food source when food is scarce.
+Polar bears’ main source of food is seals; kelp becomes an alternative when the main dish is scarce.
 They stepped over lichen-covered rocks, wound through the willows, and traversed windswept layers of ice whipped into spikey crystals on the frozen ground.
 Sometimes they wandered right up to our Polar Rover.
 As they waited for the Hudson Bay to freeze, we watched for two solid days in absolute wonder.

 “Pinch me,” I kept thinking.

 That’s a polar bear underneath my nose.
 There’s another bear settling in for a snooze in front of our tire.
 A mama bear and cub are frolicking in the seaweed nearby.
 Four fierce males are snoozing peacefully within a paw’s length of one another.
 This one just stood up for a stretch.
 That one gave us the equivalent of a tween’s eye roll, then a yawn.

 It was awesome to look down the throat of a polar bear, to study a fierce claw close-up.
 Every single encounter was a thrill.

 And then we set out on the night rover.
 “Pinch me,” I thought, pulling out at sunset with a polar bear flanking our right side and November’s full moon rising in the sky.

 By the time we parked for the loveliest of dinner parties, cozy within the tundra’s vast embrace, stars twinkled in a dark sky trying its darndest to defy the moon’s blinding light.
 The night was clear and my hope surged.
 I bundled up and headed outside on the back deck of the Polar Rover.